OH really? Listener Wonders About the Number of Dams Still in the Cuyahoga River

 He also helps organize a two-day kayaking trip every year that starts at Heritage Park and ends at Merwin’s Wharf in Cleveland.
 The three dams that are still on the river require his team to pull out of the water and take detours.

 “At Brecksville, that is a low-head dam.
 So if you happen to go over it, chances are you would be caught in the rumble underneath there.
-And a lot of times, when you’re caught in there, you do not come out--at all.
+And a lot of times, when you’re caught in there, you do not come out — at all.
 So that’s why you have to get out at a certain time.

 “At the Gorge, what we have to do is pull out in Cuyahoga Falls.
 It’s a very fast-moving river there.
 And that’s the minor falls.
-[Once] the Gorge Dam is removed, we’re going to get the great falls back for that.
-So you have to pull out even when the Gorge Dam is removed; [for] most of us, who are more recreational.
-The other people, who are slightly more insane -- and committed to things like that -- they are going to keep zipping through there and having a great time.”
+(Once) the Gorge Dam is removed, we’re going to get the great falls back for that.
+So you have to pull out even when the Gorge Dam is removed; (for) most of us, who are more recreational.
+The other people, who are slightly more insane — and committed to things like that — they are going to keep zipping through there and having a great time.”

 The EPA hopes to have the Gorge Dam out by 2024, but there’s still a lot of planning that needs to happen first.
 The Brecksville Canal Diversion Dam is slated to be removed this summer.
 But the Lake Rockwell Dam in Kent isn’t going anywhere, since it supplies drinking water for the City of Akron.